 It says: “Limits the windows shown on the switcher to those of the current monitor.”
 But first, you need to install it.
 The most straightforward is to use the Extension Manager app – a GUI tool for browsing, installing, and managing GNOME Shell Extensions.

 Following the developers’ recommendation, the preferred way to get it is by installing it as a Flatpak app.
 So let’s do it.
 Open the terminal application and execute the command below:

 However, if you don’t have Flatpak support on your Linux system and need to add it or want to learn more about how to use it, our dedicated guide on the subject will be handy.

 Then search for “extension” in GNOME’s Dash and launch the application.
 Next, select the “Browse” tab, search for “current screen,” and install the extension when it appears.

-Alt+Tab will show windows with open applications only on the currently active monitor.
+And that’s all!
+Now “Alt+Tab” will only show windows with open applications on the currently active monitor.

-If you want to switch windows on the active workspace only you can find out how to do it in this guide.
+In addition, if you want to switch windows on the active workspace only, you can find out how to do it in this guide.